Out toddle Sony Ericsson, LG, Nokia and Motorola.

 Again this was a lovely phone to navigate, the 320 x 240 screen being a particular highlight.
 I’m not overly sold on the two way rocker keys, however, as they seem rather fiddly.
 Typing this ‘hello how are you’ message took about five times longer than with traditional T9 text input and though I’m sure speed will increase greatly with practice it may have been better to simply make smaller dedicated buttons for each letter.

-October but it was still causing quite a stir on the booth.
+It was also worth taking a peak at the feature packed P990i.
+I previewed this back in October but it was still causing quite a stir on the booth.
 Surprisingly, it felt much more portable in hand than I had expected and the build quality of the keypad flap is much better than on previous editions.

 The monster 2.8in QVGA screen is also a delight and, though clearly targeted at the modern business user a two megapixel cameraphone has made it into the mix.
 Lighter solutions may be in the pipeline (such as Motorola’s Q and Samsung’s SGH-i320 but neither of these models were anywhere to be seen at CeBIT which suggests an extreme wait before arrival.
 If you need an all-in-one solution to do the job now, this should be it.